irods/irods_docs/docs/system_overview/troubleshooting.md

     // The server component that generated the message (e.g. "rule_engine", "database", "api", etc).
     "log_category": string,

-    // This property can be ignored.
-    "log_facility": string,

     // The severity of the message.
     //
     // This will be one of the following: